 Surgery for Aching Hands

-Treating arthritic finger joints can relieve pain – but at a price.
+Treating arthritis in finger joints can relieve pain – but at a price.

 Fusion vs. Replacement

-Metacarpophalangeal (MCP) joint.
+Knuckles.
 Arthroplasty is almost always used to repair the knuckles at the base of the fingers, where flexibility and motion are crucial.
-The MCP joints – the largest in the hand – are critical to finger function but can be seriously damaged by rheumatoid arthritis (RA).
+These metacarpophalangeal joints – the largest in the hand – are critical to finger function but can be seriously damaged by rheumatoid arthritis (RA).